 Our Danube Itinerary

-The cruise that we had booked was a 7-night cruise visiting Germany, Austria and Slovakia on the river Danube.
+The cruise we booked was seven nights, visiting Germany, Austria and Slovakia on the River Danube.

-There was £120 per person of excursion credit included in what we paid and some of the tours like the walking tours only cost £15 per person so we were able to book an excursion almost every day with our credit.
+There was £120 per person of excursion credit included in the fare, and some of the tours, like the walking tours, only cost £15 per person.
+We were able to book an excursion almost every day with our credit.

 Drinks Were Included With Meals

-We went to the main restaurant and sat at a table for 4 at exactly 7pm.
+We went to the main restaurant and sat at a table for four at exactly 7 pm.

 Wine refills were continually offered throughout meal times but we almost always had to ask if we wanted another refill of anything else.